bediaman94331-hash/FinInnings/README.md

-# 🤖 AI FinInnings - GKE Hackathon
+# 🤖 AI FinInnings - AI Powered Financial Game Plan

 Multi-agent AI system that provides personalized financial advice by integrating with Bank of Anthos using modern AI and Kubernetes technologies.

-## 🏆 Hackathon Entry

-Built for the **Google Kubernetes Engine 10th Anniversary Hackathon** showcasing:
-- **GKE**: Container orchestration and auto-scaling with Workload Identity
-- **ADK**: Agent Development Kit for agent lifecycle management
-- **MCP**: Model Context Protocol for seamless Bank of Anthos integration
-- **A2A**: Agent-to-Agent communication protocol
-- **Vertex AI Gemini**: Intelligent financial analysis via Application Default Credentials

 ## 🏗️ Architecture